 Jewish New Year is the most important and widely celebrated of all Jewish holidays.
-In 2013, it is observed from sundown September 4 to sundown September 14.
 The origin of Jewish New Year can be traced to the Bible, and Jewish people have been celebrating it for thousands of years.
 Rosh Hashanah, which is celebrated the first and second days of Tishri (the seventh month of the Jewish calendar), marks the time when, according to tradition, God created the world.

 For Jews worldwide, this is a time of introspection, of looking back at the past year and planning for the new year ahead.
 It is the only Jewish holiday that is purely religious and not tied to historical or natural events.

 Rosh Hashanah, which means “new year” in Hebrew, is a time of family gatherings and religious celebrations.
 Families gather for a traditional holiday meal, including apples dipped in honey, which symbolize the wish for a sweet new year, and challah bread baked in a round or dome shape to symbolize a wish for a well-rounded year without sorrow.

 The sounding of the shofar, an instrument made from a ram’s horn, is an important part of the celebration.
 The shofar is blown 100 times every day of Rosh Hashanah and at the end of Yom Kippur.

 Yom Kippur, observed on the 10th day of Tishri, is also called the Day of Atonement.
 It is the most solemn day of the Jewish year, observed with fasting, reflection and prayer.